35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 But Southwark also wants to ensure that registered providers deliver promised affordable housing, saying * 'Affordable housing is monitored to make sure it is built and managed as we agreed with developers and housing associations'.*  This cannot be done if Southwark allows the figures for delivery simply to accumulate, on a rolling basis, without any attempt to reconcile them againgst what has been agreed.

+An accurate audit also depends upon receiving accurate information from the registered providers, and having an up to date s106 agreement against which to measure that accuracy.

+Ultimately Southwark is simply trusting in the reliability of the registered providers.

 Southwark say that *‘The annual audit starts in March and covers the previous financial year’*, but the data published on the website obviously does not come from the single year and can only be the cumulative numbers of many years – Southwark do not say what those years are.

 Southwark also say *‘Results are published as soon as a response is received from a registered provider and the data has been validated by council officers.
 This means the results will update throughout the audit period’*.
 Assuming the audit period began in March 2024, are we seeing the returns for Mar 2024 to Mar 2025?
 Again, Southwark does not say.
 If, on the other hand, Southwark are continuing to get returns and simply adding data as it is received, it just turns the ‘audit’ into a data dump.